Consumer Warning: The Pink Panther Buys a New Laptop

 Or allow me to keep the laptop after receiving the refund and delay return until I find a suitable replacement which I never anticipated doing until 2025.
 Especially, since a depreciated refund would not cover replacement cost.

-That I would be without internet service or email access and for medical reasons was my reason for asking.
+My reason for asking was for medical reasons and I would be without internet service or email access until I could find an acceptable replacement.
 Their conduct placed me in this situation and my ask should be honored.

 I thought.